hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](https://cran.r-universe.dev/NlcOptim/doc/manual.html#solnl)

-`solnl` implements the Sequential Quadratic Programming (SQP) method to find solution for general nonlinear optimization problem (with nonlinear objective and constraint functions).
+`solnl` implements the Sequential Quadratic Programming (SQP) method to find solutions for general nonlinear optimization problems (with nonlinear objective and constraint functions).
 Linear or nonlinear equality and inequality constraints are allowed.

 *Note*: The SQP method is described in detail in the book "Numeric Optimization" by Nocedal and Wright. [wp:SQP](https://en.wikipedia.org/wiki/Sequential_quadratic_programming)